Stand up for earth

 To find so much as their shadow passing by is an honour,

-As I knelt to take this photograph I was in awe of the beauty before me.
+As I knelt to take this photograph I was in awe of the

 I have never seen anything move with such elegance and power.

-He turned to look back from the height of the tree.
+As he turned to look back from the height of the tree.

 It felt like he was actually reading my thoughts;